2019Z2/vscode-remote-try-dotnet/README.md

 A **development container** is a running container with a well-defined tool/runtime stack and its prerequisites.
 You can try out development containers with **[GitHub Codespaces](https://github.com/features/codespaces)** or **[Visual Studio Code Dev Containers](https://aka.ms/vscode-remote/containers)**.

-This is a sample project that lets you try out either option in a few easy steps.
-We have a variety of other [vscode-remote-try-*](https://github.com/search?q=org%3Amicrosoft+vscode-remote-try-&type=Repositories) sample projects, too.

-> **Note:** If you already have a Codespace or dev container, you can jump to the [Things to try](#things-to-try) section.

 ## Setting up the development container